bgoewert/MovieApp-stlcc-is153/README.md

 5. Search and filter
     - [x] Search/filter buttons
 6. Favorites List
-    - [ ] Handle events for adding to favorites list
+    - [x] Handle events for adding to favorites list
-    - [ ] Logic to add selected movies
+    - [x] Logic to add selected movies
-    - [ ] Display separately
+    - [x] Display as separate form
 7. Test and refine
     - [ ] Test the app thoroughly